SudharsanamRK/AI_Lab_2023-24/Ex.No6_Towersofhanoi.md

 ### Output:
 ![image](https://github.com/user-attachments/assets/604c89d9-9c8c-4403-9ad1-c2bd0d1bb128)

 ### Result:
-Thus, the solution of the Towers of Hanoi problem was found using logic programming.
+Thus, the solution to the Towers of Hanoi problem was successfully implemented using logic programming in SWI-PROLOG.